ABIF-McGill/MethodsJ2/README.md

 <br />

 DISCLAIMER: As per MethodsJ, this is not meant to be applied blindly, but rather to be used as a starting point.
 Metadata is recorded by the microscope driving software, so at best it reflects the way the microscope's software was configured.
 In addition, this script uses the fantastic BioFormats library.
-It has been designed to extract as much information as possible from the image data, but formats are changing constantly so don't be surprised if the text doesn't completely reflect what you expect.
+It has been designed to extract as much information as possible from the image data, but formats change occasionally so don't be surprised if the text doesn't completely reflect what you expect.
 If you do find some discrepancy, check with your facility staff (if the microscope is part of an imaging facility) for help on the appropriate wording or to check the configuration, and then with the BioFormats community to see if the metadata was not read correctly.
 If you believe there is an error in the script (not unlikely), feel free to reach out.

+**Importantly**, please verify the text generation output and the csv file carefully or with someone familiar with the microscope or your experiments, in order to make sure that the information is correct, and that the grammar and syntax are ok, before copy-pasting the text into your manuscript.

 <br />

 ## Installation
 No installation required.
-Please download the contents of this repository, and run the MethodsJ2.py script file in Fiji (detailed instructions below).
+Please download the contents of this repository, and run the MethodsJ2_v1_2_.py script file in Fiji (detailed instructions below).
 The zipped repository should be around 20 Mb, mostly due to demo images, and download times depend on internet connection speed (should be under 1 minute on a standard system with a reasonable internet connection).

 <br />